-The Board of Management and the Supervisory Board of BayWa AG made the last declaration of conformity pursuant to Sec.
-161 AktG on 9 November 2021.
+The Board of Management and the Supervisory Board of BayWa AG made the last declaration of compliance pursuant to Sec.
+161 AktG on 9 November 2022.
 The Board of Management and the Supervisory Board of BayWa AG declare that the recommendations of the “Government Commission German Corporate Governance Code” in the version of 28 April 2022 (announced in the Federal Gazette on 27 June 2022, hereinafter “GCGC”) have been and will be complied with, with the exception of the following:

 1 Recommendation B.5